farukerdem34/dot-utils/README.md

    - Use with sudo when necessary

 2. **Missing Stow**
-   - Install GNU Stow manually if needed:
-    - `sudo apt install stow`
-    - or `sudo pacman -S stow`
+   - Install GNU Stow manually if needed: `sudo apt install stow` or `sudo pacman -S stow`

 3. **Git Errors**
    - Make sure git is installed and properly configured
    - Check network connectivity for repository operations

+4. **Docker Issues**
+   - If using Docker, ensure you have mounted your home directory correctly
+   - Check that the container has proper permissions to access files

 ## Contributing